Businesses

 How banks hide the real cost

 Most banks don't show a line item for "forex markup fee."
-They simply apply a worse exchange rate and call it their "prevailing rate" or "card rate."
+They apply a worse exchange rate and call it their "prevailing rate" or "card rate."

 Your Foreign Inward Remittance Certificate (FIRC) shows one exchange rate.
 Google shows another.
 The gap between these two rates represents money taken from your payment.